 The $9.9 million boost will provide a new Visitor Centre that will serve as an interpretive focal point within the Gardens and a base for community and corporate functions.
-More broadly it will form a part of the unique suite of cultural experiences aimed at revitalising Darwin’s central business district and provide a seamless linkage with the cultural sector including MAGNT, Mindil Beach and the proposed new precinct at Myilly Point.
+More broadly it will form a part of the unique suite of cultural experiences aimed at revitalising Darwin’s central business district and provide a seamless linkage with the cultural sector including MAGNT and Mindil Beach.
 Funds will also be used to improve facilities in support of the numerous events staged in the precinct.

 The new events centre will utilise an internal air-conditioned space and an external deck area that will cater for 200 people being suitable for weddings, functions and conferences.
 The events centre will be equipped with shared toilet facilities, a food preparation area, cold storage, store room and delivery area.

 Incorporating a small retail space where George Brown Darwin Botanic Gardens staff can greet visitors, assist with information and guide visitors on how they can enjoy the iconic gardens.
 The space will also include a small selection of Territory made souvenirs.